-Finding good art supplies that actually work though, among all that are being promoted these days, is not easy.
-No one wants, or should have to spend money on things that give mediocre results.
-(You might be surprised to learn that there’s actually ONE brand of supplies that is kind of an inside joke amongst fellow art teachers, as they have the lowest quality by far.
-It’s no coincidence they are the cheapest too.)
+Finding good art supplies that actually work is easier said than done.
+No one should have to spend money on products that only give mediocre results.
+You might be surprised to learn that there’s actually ONE brand of supplies that is kind of an inside joke amongst fellow art teachers, as they have the lowest quality by far.
+It’s no coincidence they are the cheapest too.

 Happy shopping everyone!